-Are you looking for some good and practical ways to store your acrylic paints?
+Are you looking for some good and practical storage ideas for your acrylic paints?
 Whether you’re just starting out or you’ve accumulated a great deal of bottles and /or tubes I have some excellent suggestions for you.
 We all know that when you’re getting ready to work on a project and you’re reaching for a particular color or colors it is no fun when you’ve got a huge mass of paint tubes to dig through, am I right?

 Plus , you might have paint jars as well as tubes to go through as well and you may want to keep them separated so when you’re looking for the lower viscosity paints or the higher ones, you know where to look.
 So let’s get a system of organization going!